Nosmoht/ansible-role-avahi/README.md

 | avahi_service_enabled | Service enabled | true |

 # Usage
+Some tasks of the role require root privileges.
+Therefore become must be used with either sudo or su.

 Example to ensure Avahi daemon is stopped and not started at boot time
 ```yaml
 ---